I’ll admit that when I first discovered Smartsheet I was blown away (and somewhat addicted).

-The following platfroms were ALL tested by myself and our team, prior to settling on our #1 pick (see below).
+The following platfroms were ALL tested by myself and our team, evaluating all the pros and cons, prior to settling on our #1 Smartsheet alternative pick (see below).

 Summary: If you need to get your team together, collaborating in ONE virtual environement, Wrike provides the closest thing to a shared workspace.
 Third-party integrations are nice, but the magic of Wrike is that it all can be done in one app, one dashboard, and in real-time.

 - An “all-in-one” workspace that stands alone as a unified workspace (consolidates your workspace)

 - Native document editor that updates in real-time for full collaboration features